ActivisionGameScience/ags_conda_recipes/README.rst

 Even if you create updated RPMs or DEBs, are you able to get them approved and deployed into production?
 Doubtful.
-Even if so, how many months and signatures will it take?
+If so, how many months and signatures will it take?
-If you are starting a new project today, should it be subject to the same environment that a different 10-year-old project requires?
+If you are starting a new project today, should it be subject to the same environment that a 10-year-old project requires?

 Point (3) is ugly if you need to deploy across many environments.
 Do you want to maintain separate builds for RHEL5, RHEL6,